suneelkumarreddyutukuru/python/README.md

 # python ..
-writing python programs here but make sure that you should not keep any personal information here.. lets start the python programming with small values .. i am editing this file.
+writing python programs here but make sure that you should not keep any personal information here.. lets start the python programming with small values .. i am editing this file from python_user1